nazalexx/S14A2023-final-Energuru/README.md

 ### Templates

 #### `_navigation.html`
+The navigation panel at the top of every page.

 #### `about.html`
+The 'About Us' page, with the app description and information about the team.

 #### `blog.html`
+A blog with various relevant information.

 #### `data.html`
+Detailed data source, cleaning and modeling description.

 #### `form.html`
 The main form.
 It also contains another mini-form with a selection of autofill if user wants one.
 The main form itself loops over all the dwelling unit's features and their descriptions, which get presented in info boxes.
 Upon submitting, makes a POST request to the `result` function (`/results/<username>`).